 What are the health benefits of having dates every day?

 One study concluded that dates are almost an ideal food because they contain a wide range of essential nutrients and potential health benefits.
 Substituting your evening snacks with dates has numerous advantages because it is loaded with dietary fibers and packed with vitamins and minerals.
-The various health benefits of dates include:
+The various health benefits of dates include the following:

 - Lowers the risk of heart disease: Dates are high in dietary fibers, which helps to reduce low-density lipoproteins (LDL) cholesterol or bad cholesterol.
-Dietary fibers tend to bind with cholesterol and prevent its absorption into the bloodstream.
-Thus, the fatty deposition in the arteries is prevented, reducing the risk of heart diseases.
+Dietary fibers tend to bind with cholesterol and prevent their absorption into the bloodstream.
+Thus, the fatty deposition in the arteries is prevented, reducing the risk of heart disease.

 - Healthy digestion: Due to high soluble and insoluble fiber content, dates are ideal for healthy digestion.
 Dates may prevent constipation, diarrhea, and inflammation of the digestive tract.

 - Nervous system support: As dates have high potassium content, they have played a vital role in controlling: